rubik/rubik.github.io/content/post/ab-testing-formulas.md

         '''Record the entrance of a new user in the A/B test.'''

         new_arpu = (self.n * self.arpu) / (self.n + 1)
-        # mimic an SQL update, where all fields are updated at the same time
+        # mimic a SQL update, where all fields are updated at the same time
-        # this makes it easy to translate this code to an SQL query
+        # this makes it easy to translate this code to a SQL query
         self.n, self.arpu, self.rpu_m2 = (
             self.n + 1,
             new_arpu,